CyVerse-learning-materials/nanodj/index.rst

 Goal
 ----

-`NanoDJ <https://github.com/genomicsITER/NanoDJ/>`_ is a Dockerized Jupyter Notebook for interactive Oxford Nanopore MinION sequence manipulation and genome assembly.
+|Nano DJ| is a Dockerized Jupyter Notebook for interactive Oxford Nanopore MinION sequence manipulation and genome assembly.
 It integrates basecalling, read trimming and quality control, simulation and plotting routines with a variety of widely used aligners and assemblers, including procedures for hybrid assembly.

 - Facilitate ONT sequence analyses by integrating capabilities for data manipulation, sequence comparison and assembly in field experiments or for educational purposes.